FastDevCo/react-intro/exercises/base/readme.md

 `npm install`

-* Optional: install webpack globally:
-`npm install -g webpack`
-If you don't have rights or don't want to install it globally you can use it from node_modules:
-`node_modules/webpack/bin/webpack.js`~ `webpack`

-* compile & watch:

-`webpack --config webpack.config.js --watch`

-* locahost server (you can use node-http, or anything that serves files):

-`python3 -m http.server`

-or `python -m SimpleHTTPServer` if you're some kind of legacy "ops" guy :-)
+`npm run dev` - This starts `http-server` to statically serve your files and also webpack with --watch so it recompiles your javascript everytime it sees some changes.

 ### Developing

-* keep `webpack` in one terminal window, localhost server in another
 * webpack is constantly watching and compiling your JavaScript
 * you have the full `es2015` magic at your disposal via babel
   * however, we stick to the basics in our examples in case everyone is not yet familiar with `({pure}) => { awesome }`
 * head on to `exercise0` to get started :)

-Bonus:
+### Bonus:
 * grab [react dev tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) for Chrome !

+### For fiddlers:

+What `npm run dev` does?
+It uses `concurrently`-named NPM-package to run two commands parallel:

+* compile & watch:
+`webpack --config webpack.config.js --watch`

+* locahost server (you can use node-http, or anything that serves files):
+`http-server`

+As you can see you can switch the `http-server` to some another such as nginx or when developing lets say pythons webserver module:

+`python3 -m http.server`

+or `python -m SimpleHTTPServer` if you're some kind of legacy "ops" guy :-)